ryerayne/a-mountain-high-enough/spec.md

-[x] Include more than one model class (e.g. User, Post, Category)- Includes User, Mountain, Trail, and Trip [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)- Mountains have many trails [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)- Trips belong to a User [x] Include user accounts with unique login attribute (username or email) [] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying [] Ensure that users can't modify content created by other users [] Include user input validations
+[x] Include more than one model class (e.g. User, Post, Category)- Includes User, Mountain, Trail, and Trip [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)- Mountains have many trails [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)- Trips belong to a User [x] Include user accounts with unique login attribute (username) [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying.
+Users can create new trips, view an index of all trips and show pages for individual trips, edit trips, and delete trips.
+[x] Ensure that users can't modify content created by other users.
+Users can view trips of other users, but they cannot edit or delete them.
+[x] Include user input validations.
+Username and password are validated upon signup, and Trip name, trail_id, and date are validated upon creation.
-[] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) [] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+[x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm